AY2324S2-CS2103T-T08-1/tp/docs/DeveloperGuide.md

   Steps 3b1-3b2 are repeated until the data entered are correct.
   Use case resumes from step 4.

   *a.
-At any time, Healthcare Worker chooses to cancel creating the patient record.
+At any time, Healthcare Worker chooses to cancel creating the patient profile.

   *a1.
 IABS requests confirmation to cancel.
   *a2.
 Healthcare Worker confirms the cancellation.